Tsukeruu/tarotui/README.md

   ./install.sh
   ```

-  If you havent git cloned then procceed to do so here and run the command above ^^
+  If you havent git cloned then proceed to do so here and run the command above ^^
   ```bash
   git clone https://github.com/Tsukeruu/tarotui
   ```